 So, quite a bit of motivation for your personal and recreational time, after taking all the food in!

 Weekends here are much as weekdays unless you plan to miss a few classes.
 There’s a Campus Hub where you can spend good quality time with your friends.
 People usually awake by lunchtime for the first meal of the day and spend rest of the day, either watching movies or playing sports or watching plays and performances or even better, adventure trips.

 Nandan Nilekani, Manohar Parrikar, Jairam Ramesh, Pranav Mistry, Karan Grover, Bharat Desai etc to name a few, are some of the notable alumni of IIT Bombay.
 Their achievements are notable because of their efforts and also a strong background.

 When you look for a college, you aspire for the perfect base for your career.
-You want a place that would expand your horizon, provide you professional edge and make you stand out in the crowd.
-This college is one such place that would fulfill all your requirements and shape your future in a way that you always aspired.
+You want a place that would expand your horizons, provide you with a professional edge and make you stand out in the crowd.
+This college is one such place that would fulfill all your requirements and shape your future in a way that you always aspired to.